TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Chaos.md

 <br />

-And this other file, is a file that seems to be `encrypted` with the `en.py` script:
+And this other file, is a binary file that seems to be `encrypted` with the `en.py` script:

 <br />